Washington District: Service

 Part of Norfolk Southern's Piedmont Division, the line is mainly used for freight service.
 Major customers include a Cargill grain elevator in Culpeper (milepost 67.4).
 A former customer, the Pepco Generating Facility, closed in 2012.
 Other customers include Robinson Terminal in Springfield; Vulcan Rock Facility in Springfield; Washington Gas in Springfield; Virginia Paving in Alexandria; NS Ethanol Transflow Facility in Alexandria; and Vulcan Rock Quarry in Casanova (Casanova Branch).

 Amtrak uses the line for various trains.
 Its Crescent uses the entire line as part of its New York City-to-New Orleans service.
 The Cardinal uses the portion from Alexandria to Orange as part of its New York-to-Chicago service.
 Since 2009, its Northeast Regional service uses the portion of the line from Lynchburg to Washington.

 The Virginia Railway Express Manassas Line uses the northernmost portion of the line from Alexandria to the Broad Run station just past Manassas.
-As of June 2024, the Virginia Passenger Rail Authority is negotiating with Norfolk Southern to purchase the portion of the line between Broad Run and Alexandria.
+In 2024, the Virginia Passenger Rail Authority purchased the portion of the line between Alexandria and Manassas, along with a passenger easement between Manassas and Broad Run.